 You’ve had a long day at work and are seriously tired.
-You haven’t stopped yawning for the last two hours, and you’re seriously considering sleeping on the sofa because you can’t be bothered to get up and actually go to bed.
+You haven’t stopped yawning for the last two hours.
+You’re seriously considering sleeping on the sofa because you can’t be bothered to get up and actually go to bed.
 Something you’ve experienced?
 I know I have.
 But the scene doesn’t end without late night thoughts.

 You’re wide awake.
 The evolutionary theory of existence starts running through your mind.
 Tell me you’ve experienced this before!

 Most of us instantly wake up and start running over random thoughts before we sleep.
-Sometimes even delaying sleep because our minds won’t let us rest!
+Sometimes we end up delaying sleep because our minds won’t let us rest!
 These late night thoughts are more common than you think.
 Do they actually mean anything?
 And, should you be worried that you’re suddenly pondering why flamingos are pink?
 [Read: How to overcome the things that keep you stuck]

 We all have worries, but some are worse than others.
 I’ll tell you my personal story and then you’ll understand why I’m quite so passionate about this late night thoughts issue.

 I have suffered from anxiety my whole life.
-Sometimes it peaks and sometimes it doesn’t, but it’s always there, bubbling under the surface.
+Sometimes it peaks and sometimes it doesn’t.
+Yet, it’s always there, bubbling under the surface.
 I always know when my anxiety is about to peak because I start running through a million disaster theories before bed.
 [Read: What it feels like to experience anxiety in a relationship]

-Most of these theories have an extremely low chance of ever happening, but at the time, I’m pretty sure I’m going to lose all monetary employment, my house is going to fall down, or my hair going to fall out.
+Most of these theories have an extremely low chance of ever happening.
+Yet, at the time, I’m pretty sure I’m going to lose all monetary employment, my house is going to fall down, or my hair going to fall out.

 Can you see how ridiculous it all sounds?

-Fear will eat you alive if you allow it to do so, and when the world is sleeping, everything seems more terrifying.
+Fear will eat you alive if you allow it to do so.
+When the world is sleeping, everything seems more terrifying.
 The late night thoughts suddenly go from simple thoughts to facts, and it can be enough to stop you from sleeping.

 The other issue here is that sleep deprivation is a real thing.
 If you’ve ever suffered a few bad nights of sleep, you’ll know how groggy, completely off your game, and agitated you feel.
 Imagine that over the course of a week or so!

-Late night thoughts are harmless in general, but when they start to invade your sleep and even stop you from getting a good night of shut-eye, it’s time explore where these thoughts are coming from, break them down, and figure out whether there is something you need to do in order to push them away from your life.
+Late night thoughts are harmless in general.
+However, when they start to invade your sleep and even stop you from getting a good night of shut-eye, it’s time explore where these thoughts are coming from.
+You need to break them down, and figure out whether there is something you need to do in order to push them away from your life.
 [Read: How to stop having negative thoughts that drag you down]

 Of course, you’re not going crazy, and it’s probably down to a very simple reason.
 Some of the most common reasons for random late night thoughts are:

-– Eating too much, too close to bed
+– Eating too much, too close to bedtime

 – Consuming a lot of sugar in the hours before bed